pellungrobe/sbdprivacylib/README.md

 [![Black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 ## License
-This project is licensed under the terms of the BSD-3-Clause license.
+This project is licensed under the terms of the BSD 3-Clause "New" or "Revised" License.

 ## Documentation
 The full documentation is available here: [Documentation](https://pellungrobe.readthedocs.io/en/latest/)